rmp135/sql-ts/docs/README.md

 ### columnOptionality

 <!-- div:left-panel -->
-Determines the optionality on a per-columns basis.
+Determines the optionality on a per-column basis.

 Key is the fully qualified column name (see [Object Name Format](#object-name-format)) and the value is the optionality (see [Global Optionality](#globaloptionality)).

-This option will override the global optionality setting of the specified column.
+This option will override the global optionality setting of the specified property.

 Useful if the dynamic optionality detection is not working as intended.